-2. If you do not receive a return call within a reasonable period of time, write a letter to the attorney, preferably with return receipt requested, requesting to be contacted within a specified (reasonable) period of time.
+- If you do not receive a return call within a reasonable period of time, write a letter to the attorney, preferably with return receipt requested, requesting to be contacted within a specified (reasonable) period of time.
 If the attorney fails to respond, your letter can be used as evidence for future Florida Bar purposes.

 The Rules of Professional Conduct require an attorney to return to a client all papers and property to which the client is entitled unless the attorney is asserting a lien for fees.
 The complete original file belongs to the lawyer, who must provide a copy of the file to the client and may charge reasonable copy costs.